AdobeDocs/stock-api-docs/src/pages/getting-started/apps/05-search-for-assets.md

 }
 ```

 Since the Adobe Stock collection is constantly evolving, the result you get may be very different, but you will get back something.
 Now let's create a simple HTML snippet for our "application" and we're done.
-See the awesome results <a href="https://cfsdemos.worldsecuresystems.com/stock/api/simple_app_result.html" target="_blank">here</a>!
+See the awesome results [here](https://cfsdemos.worldsecuresystems.com/stock/api/simple_app_result.html)!

 ```html
 <h1>Young puppy listening to music on a head set.</h1>